ehehalt/maze/README.md

 ## Samples

-Create a 10x10 algorithm with Aldous Broder as ASCII output for example:
+The first sample creates a 10x10 maze with the *Aldous Broder* algorithm and print the result to the output:

 ``` go
 package main